Jasperdetweede/AnatAMAE/README.md

 ### Others
 The repository also contains a file called sample_dataset, which will count the items inside the dataset, and show a parameterized number of samples from the dataset.

-Lastly, the utils.py file is used to
+Lastly, the utils.py file is used for plotting and saving figures, and setting the seed and logger.

 ## Credits:
 - The codebase architecture was adapted from https://github.com/JJLi0427/CNN_Masked_Autoencoder